kekec/website_susan/_pages/elements.md

 layout: page
 title: Shopping
 permalink: /elements/
-image: '/images/11.jpg'
+image: '/images/shopping.jpg'
 ---

 ## Before You Shop – Let’s Chat First!

 Spotted a piece you love?
 Shoot me an email at hello@liljen.design with the one that caught your eye and where you’d like it shipped!

-Every ceramic piece is handmade with love—whether it's slab-built, wheel-thrown, or pinched, no two are exactly alike. <br><br>Glazes have a mind of their own, creating beautiful surprises like crackles, pools, and tiny crystals.
+Every ceramic piece is handmade with love: whether it’s slab-built, wheel-thrown, or pinched, no two are exactly alike.
+Glazes have a mind of their own, creating beautiful surprises like crackles, pools, and tiny crystals.
 That’s the magic of handmade!
+These unique variations make each piece special and are not considered flaws or reasons for exchange.
+However, most important to me is that you are happy with your purchase, so let’s talk if you're not!

-I carefully pack each piece so it arrives safely at your door, ready to bring joy to your space. <br><br>I hope you’ll adore your new art piece as much as I loved making it!
+<br><br>I hope you’ll adore your new art piece as much as I loved making it!

  ***